 I want to thank Dan Conlin, and Christopher Hoyt for notifying me about the Bronco Correspondent Set, and to Martyn Smith for allowing me to post sections of his 2013 Model review, he writes;

 “I guess my thought on the kit are hopefully captured in the review, they’re pretty accurate, based on real characters, and it’s a refreshing change to have a chance to portray the guys taking the photos rather than those in front of the lens.”

-I am very pleased to post pictures of a finished set from the Bronco War Correspondent kit, sent to me by Jerry Plettenberg of The Netherlands;
+I am very pleased to post pictures in the gallery of a finished set from the Bronco War Correspondent kit, sent to me by Jerry Plettenberg of The Netherlands.

 Once again, a special warm thank you to Jerry Plettenberg who writes;

 “Hi Dale…I would consider it no less than an honour to see some of my work so much appreciated it is deemed good enough to be shown on your site : )

 Do keep the memories alive of all these heroes, CFPU included, to whom us here owe so much; our freedom to begin with!”